-The truest side of Friuli
+Pinzano loop trail: the truest side of Friuli

 What you will read in this post:

-Why you should do this hike around Pinzano
+Why you should hike in Pinzano

-As I hiked, I couldn’t help but thinking that if vegetation could grow free, much of Friuli would be just like that.
-A dense forest crossed by waterways, waterfalls, and pools.
+As I hiked, I couldn’t help but to think that if vegetation could grow free, much of Friuli Venezia Giulia would be just like this.
+A dense forest intersected by waterways, waterfalls, and pools.